elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_channels_and_elm_ports.md

 This is great news because it means we now have the ability to send data from our Elm application outside to JavaScript.
-We're admittedly not doing anything with the data yet, but we're on the right track since it's available outside of our Elm application.
+We're admittedly not doing anything with the data yet, but we're moving in the right direction since it's available outside of our Elm application.

 ## Initializing the Socket and Joining the Channel